How Much Does Horse Boarding Cost?

 Level of Care

 Turnout schedules, blanketing, medication administration, and individualized feeding all add labor cost.
-Training board includes regular rides or lessons.
+Competitive owners pay an average of $9,324/year for board vs. $5,946 for pastured horses.[3]

 Stall vs. Pasture